mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-We can check that the function returns immediately the `None` value, without executing the rest of the code:
+We can check that the function immediately returns the `None` value without executing the rest of the code:

 ```text
 Searching for the job with id JobId(value=42)
 The sum of the salaries using 'sumSalaries' is 0.0
 ```

-In addition, the `option` DSL integrates also with nullable types through the `ensureNotNull` function.
-In this case, the function extracts the value from a nullable type if present, otherwise it collapses the execution of the whole lambda in input to the `option` DSL, returning the `None` value.
-The, we can rewrite the above example as follows:
+In addition, the `option` DSL also integrates with nullable types through the `ensureNotNull` function.
+In this case, if present, the function extracts the value from a nullable type.
+Otherwise, it collapses the execution of the whole lambda in input to the `option` DSL, returning the `None` value.
+Then, we can rewrite the above example as follows:

 ```kotlin
 fun getSalaryGapWithMax3(jobId: JobId): Option<Double> = option.eager {